 By Jordan of Inspired By Maps

-One of the many fun things to do in Providence, you’ll find a visit to the Rhode Island School of Design (RISD) Museum is also one of the best art museums in New England.
+One of the many fun things to do in Providence is to visit to the Rhode Island School of Design (RISD) Museum.
+It’s one of the best art museums in New England.

-Founded back in 1877 through an affiliation with the Rhode Island School of Design, the RISD Museum houses about 100,000 pieces of art from around the world across five buildings that are connected by a stunning glass bridge.
+The RISD Museum was founded back in 1877 through an affiliation with the Rhode Island School of Design.
+It houses about 100,000 pieces of art from around the world.
+This collection is displayed across five buildings connected by a stunning glass bridge.

 Three must-see works of art include: